CADRE: Centre for Art, Design, Research and Experimentation

 The Law Research Centre also works closely with researchers from the Central Institute for the Study of Public Protection, where research is undertaken into the armed forces, fire and rescue, security, terrorism, safeguarding, consumer protection, and forensic science.
 Staff at the Central Institute for the Study of Public Protection.

 The Centre for Natural Resources Law and Management, which is an integral part of the Wolverhampton Law School, offers a variety of opportunities to aspiring candidates who plan to build and advance their career in a branch of law and management studies which impact socio-economic policies of countries, international politics, the environment, and even human lives.
 Staff contact list

 CHSCI: Centre for Health and Social Care Improvement

-Research work in CHSCI focuses on the science and art of preventing disease, prolonging life, promoting health and social wellbeing, and contributes to the development of appropriate policies, professional practice and interventions locally, nationally and internationally.
+Research work in CHSCI focuses on the science and art of preventing disease, prolonging life, promoting health, and social wellbeing.
+It contributes to the development of appropriate policies, professional practice, and interventions locally, nationally, and internationally.
 Research staff within Centre for Health and Social Care Improvement.

-Focussing on numerous applied and theoretical areas of Psychology, including: health psychology, counselling psychology, cognitive psychology, cyberpsychology, forensic and investigative psychology, and intellectual and developmental disabilities.
+Focusing on numerous applied and theoretical areas of psychology, including: health psychology, counselling psychology, cognitive psychology, cyberpsychology, forensic and investigative psychology, and intellectual and developmental disabilities.
 Each of these areas is represented in a number of overlapping research groups: